-Michigan is home to numerous healthcare professionals who may require home care insurance.
+Michigan is home to many healthcare professionals who may require home care insurance.

-- Health Aids – Independent contractors, subcontractors or sole proprietors might need to be covered for their employees and patients.
+- Home Health Aides – Independent contractors, subcontractors or sole proprietors might need to be covered for their employees and patients.

 - Home Healthcare Agencies – Secure your small business, as well as your employees, with insurance for home health agencies.